guochengqian/deep_learning_phd_wiki/contents/env_install.md

     python -m ipykernel install --user --name myenv --display-name "Python (myenv)"
     ```

+Remote Support!
 Sometimes, we may need to run jupyter lab on our laptop but use the hardware and env of remote workstation.
 How to do that?

 Open one terminal in your laptop, then open jupyter lab by code below
     ```